 Pull Members Up refactoring

-This refactoring helps moving type members and implemented interfaces from a derived type up the inheritance hierarchy to a base type.
+This refactoring helps to move type members and implemented interfaces from a derived type up the inheritance hierarchy to a base type.
 For example, if you have

 MyDerivedClass : MyBaseClass, IMyInterface, this refactoring can help you move members of